Accommodation in Riyadh

 These self-contained complexes vary in size from small apartment clusters to sprawling collections of villas.
 They’re usually walled, guarded and include amenities like gyms, clinics, restaurants, shops and schools.

 The restrictive rules of normal Saudi life can feel far away within these secluded neighbourhoods.
 The Mutaween seldom enters and expats have more opportunities to foster relationships with fellow expats that ease the transition.
-Women can also drive and socialise freely inside compounds, and don’t have to wear the abaya.
+Women can also socialise freely inside compounds, and don’t have to wear the abaya.

 Renting property in Riyadh